akiarie/blog/_posts/2018-07-05-divine-truth.md

 > descended from heaven, the Son of Man.
 > John 3:11-13

-He and He alone has brought us "grace and truth" (John 1:17):
+He and he alone has brought us "grace and truth" (John 1:17):
 > For there is one God, and there is one mediator between God and men, the man Christ Jesus.
 > 1 Timothy 2:5

-Bearing this weighty truth in mind, that all truth is in God, and God is revealed to us only in His Son, and His Son is revealed to us only by the Holy Spirit, and the Spirit speaks to us only through His word, shall we begin to twist this word with impunity?
+Bearing this weighty truth in mind, that all truth is in God, and God is revealed to us only in his Son, and his Son is revealed to us only by the Holy Spirit, and the Spirit speaks to us only through his word, shall we begin to twist this word with impunity?
 In the words of Conrad Mbewe, what sane mother would throw her newborn baby into a sewer?
 If this prospect moves you to pity, then do not tamper with the word of God, for it is _far_ more shameless, vile and heartless.